Hackers News Hackers News

 Table Of Content

-The more severe of the two flaws, tracked as CVE-2026-22557, is a Path Traversal vulnerability carrying a CVSS v3.1 Base Score of 10.0 (Critical) the highest possible rating.
+The more critical of the two security defects is identified as CVE-2026-22557, a path traversal vulnerability that has been assigned a CVSS v3.1 Base Score of 10.0.
+This perfect score signifies the utmost severity.

-The second flaw, CVE-2026-22558, is an authenticated NoSQL Injection vulnerability rated 7.7 (High) on the CVSS v3.1 scale.
-Although this vulnerability requires prior authentication (PR:L), it operates across a changed scope (S:C) and achieves high confidentiality impact, making it a potent escalation path for attackers who have already obtained low-level credentials.
+The second vulnerability, CVE-2026-22558, is an authenticated NoSQL Injection flaw.
+It holds a CVSS v3.1 score of 7.7, categorizing it as high severity.
+While this vulnerability necessitates prior authentication (PR:L), its impact is significant due to a changed scope (S:C) and high confidentiality impact.
+This makes it a potent tool for attackers who have already acquired low-level credentials to escalate their privileges.

-By injecting malicious NoSQL queries through the application layer, an authenticated attacker could escalate privileges beyond their authorized access level, potentially compromising sensitive network configuration data and internal account structures.
-The flaw was discovered by Garett Kopcha (@0x5t).
+By injecting malicious NoSQL queries through the application interface, an authenticated attacker could bypass their authorized access levels.
+This could potentially lead to the compromise of sensitive network configuration data and internal account structures.
+Garett Kopcha, identified as @0x5t, discovered this vulnerability.

 Product Affected Version